Dove Cameron

 Early Life and Background

-Cameron moved with her family to Los Angeles in her early teens and sang with Burbank High School’s National Championship Show Choir while developing her acting and singing skills.
-Her father died in 2011; she later legally changed her name to Dove Olivia Cameron in honor of the nickname he used for her.
+When Cameron was fourteen, her family relocated to Los Angeles, California, where she enrolled at Burbank High School and joined the school’s National Championship Show Choir.
+Her father, Philip Alan Hosterman, died in 2011, when she was fifteen.
+Following his death, she legally changed her name to Dove Olivia Cameron in honor of the nickname he had given her.

 Dove Cameron Career